 On 10 November 2017, at 11:30 a.m., Kiev‘s Appellate Court (located at: 2a Solomyanska Street) is going to consider Akhmetova‘s appeal against the extradition arrest.

 We hereby call on representatives of the civil society, MPs and diplomats to attendthe court session and conscientiously observe the trial of Zhanara Akhmetova.
-The Open Dialog Foundation is grateful to MPs Svetlana Zalishchuk and Vitaliy Kupriy, as well as to human rights activist Oleksandr Pavlichenko, who expressed their readiness to stand surety for Akhmetova.
+The Open Dialogue Foundation is grateful to MPs Svetlana Zalishchuk and Vitaliy Kupriy, as well as to human rights activist Oleksandr Pavlichenko, who expressed their readiness to stand surety for Akhmetova.

 Ukraine should not help the authoritarian regime of Kazakhstan to carry out its political persecution.